montali/MLEngineerSummary/Machine Learning.md

 - **Feature leakage**: some features may inadvertently contain label data, resulting in a model that scores really higher in tests than in production.
 - **Hit Ratio**: metric used for recommender systems, if we have 1 test element and a _Hit Ratio @10_, it will be positive if the test element is in the first 10 ranked elements
+- **Multicollinearity**: features are correlated with each other, and the model is not able to learn the relationship between them.